A Single Father’s Journey

 At the age of 84, Richard had to move to a retirement village where there are people who can assist him.
 He had to leave his cats and his familiar life behind, so the only thing he had left was his sponsored child.
 Richard longs to receive letters from his “grandson.”

-Life as a Burmese Refugee in Thailand
+Life as a Refugee in Thailand

-With an internal war in Burma tearing at the country for more than 50 years, refugees have been pouring into northern Thailand, seeking some way to survive.
+With an internal war in Myanmar tearing at the country for more than 50 years, refugees have been pouring into northern Thailand, seeking some way to survive.
 In response to this need, Compassion and International Justice Mission have partnered to help support the refugees as they begin a new life.

 From Sponsored Child to Compassion Employee